Skip to content

 }

-}You'll notice the logic of run() is very straightforward: epoll_wait gets the ready events, recovers the coroutine handle from data.ptr, and resume() it.
-The timeout is set to 1 second to give the loop a chance to check the running_ flag (used for graceful shutdown).
-Handling EINTR is necessary—for example, when you press Ctrl+C to send SIGINT, epoll_wait is interrupted and returns -1, setting errno to EINTR.
+You will find that the logic in run() is straightforward: epoll_wait retrieves ready events, we restore the coroutine handle from data.ptr, and resume() it.
+The timeout is set to one second to give the loop a chance to check the running_ flag (used for graceful exit).
+Handling EINTR is essential—for instance, when you press Ctrl+C to send SIGINT, epoll_wait is interrupted and returns -1, setting errno to EINTR.
 In this case, we should not exit the loop.

-Step 2: Task Type—Coroutine Wrapper with Automatic Cleanup
+Step 2: The Task Type—A Coroutine Wrapper with Automatic Cleanup

-In the previous chapter, we defined a minimal IoTask, but it had a serious problem: the coroutine frame is not automatically destroyed when the coroutine finishes; someone must manually call destroy().
-In production code, this is a root cause of memory leaks.
-This time we design a more complete Task type that leverages the EventLoop's tracking mechanism to ensure coroutine frames are always properly cleaned up.
+In the previous article, we defined a minimal IoTask, but it had a serious flaw: the coroutine frame was not automatically destroyed after the coroutine finished, requiring someone to manually call destroy().
+This is a root cause of memory leaks in production code.
+This time, we design a more robust Task type that leverages the EventLoop's tracking mechanism to ensure coroutine frames are always cleaned up correctly.

 /// 协程任务类型——与 EventLoop 配合,自动管理生命周期